Error Handling

 - reject_errored:

-resource: foo # Only non-errored messages go here
+resource: processor_1 # Only non-errored messages go here

-- resource: bar # Only errored messages, or those that failed to be delivered to foo, go here
+- resource: processor_2 # Only errored messages, or delivery failures to processor_1, go here

-And, finally, in cases where we wish to route data differently depending on the error message itself we can use a switch output:
+Finally, in cases where you want to route data differently depending on the type of error message, you can use a switch output:

 output: